ddsky/api-league-clients/java/docs/FoodApi.md

     Double maxVitaminB6 = 80.9D; // Double | The maximum amount of Vitamin B6 in milligrams the recipe can have per serving.
     Double minVitaminB12 = 30.4D; // Double | The minimum amount of Vitamin B12 in milligrams the recipe must have per serving.
     Double maxVitaminB12 = 80.9D; // Double | The maximum amount of Vitamin B12 in milligrams the recipe can have per serving.
     String sort = "meta-score"; // String | The strategy to sort recipes by.
-See a full list of supported sorting options.
     String sortDirection = "ASC"; // String | Whether to sort ascending or descending (ASC or DESC).
     Integer offset = 0; // Integer | The number of recipes to skip, between 0 and 900.
     Integer number = 3; // Integer | The number of recipes, between 1 and 100.